 Noëlle is listed in the Marquis Who’s Who in America.

 In 1990, Glenn and Noëlle formed "The Tinturin Duo" and have since been performing their own arrangements of popular classics for classical guitar and piano, as well as new music written especially for them.
 In 1994, The Tinturin Duo performed all over Europe on a six-week concert tour.
 This same year also saw the release of their compact disc entitled Romancero Gitano, recorded for Cambria Records.
-In 1993, the Tinturins moved their studio to Lake Arrowhead, and the following year they inaugurated the Mountain Musicales concert series where they have presented world class performing artists in concert for the benefit of students and the community.
+In 1993, the Tinturins moved their studio to Lake Arrowhead, and the following year they inaugurated the Mountain Musicales concert series where they have presented world-class performing artists in concert for the benefit of students and the community.

 Lenny Tinturin started lessons in piano at the age of seven.
-His first teacher was his father, well-known composer, Peter Tinturin.
+His first teacher was his father, a well-known composer, Peter Tinturin.
 Lenny gave his first concert at the Stairway to the Stars concert series at Barnum Hall at the age of ten, where he received standing ovations and was critically acclaimed as one of the "child prodigies of our time."
-At the age of fourteen Lenny entered his first piano competition and went on to win first place in 37 national and international competitions including gold medals in three divisions of the International Recording Competitions and first place in the Long Beach Competitions.
+At the age of fourteen, Lenny entered his first piano competition and went on to win first place in 37 national and international competitions including gold medals in three divisions of the International Recording Competitions and first place in the Long Beach Competitions.
 Lenny also received numerous music scholarships to colleges and universities throughout the US.
 Lenny was lucky enough to study with some of the best teachers of his day.
-They included Sara Compinsky who furthered his abilities in sight reading, Keourilisky, who fined tuned his technique and musicianship, Earl Voorhies, who trained him in performance and competition, and his father Peter Tinturin who gave him his feeling for the instrument and the music he played.
-As a performer Lenny excelled in technique, feeling, and improvisation.
-Lenny started teaching piano while still in high school and has taught on an off for some forty plus years.
+They included Sara Compinsky who furthered his abilities in sight-reading, Keourilisky, who fined tuned his technique and musicianship, Earl Voorhies, who trained him in performance and competition, and his father Peter Tinturin who gave him his feeling for the instrument and the music he played.
+As a performer, Lenny excelled in technique, feeling, and improvisation.
+Lenny started teaching piano while still in high school and has taught on and off for some forty plus years.
 He limits his teaching to children and adults who have a sincere desire to learn to play and enjoy the piano, and who show signs of talent and musicianship.
 Lenny insists on making lessons a fun and rewarding experience.

 Peter Tinturin (1910 - 2006) born in Ekaterinoslav, Russia, received degrees from the Vienna Conservatory of Music, the University of Vienna, and Chapman College in California where he graduated suma cum laude as a Music Major.
-A pianist and composer since age seven, Mr. Tinturin wrote musical shows produced in Vienna, Paris, and the U.S. for the Ziegfield Follies, Josephine Baker and more.
+A pianist and composer since age seven, Mr. Tinturin wrote musical shows produced in Vienna, Paris, and the U.S. for the Ziegfield Follies, Josephine Baker, and more.
 He also wrote 70 motion picture scores, over 150 popular songs (some selling in the millions!), and several Symphonic Tone Poems performed by the L.A.
 Philharmonic, the N.B.C.
 Symphony, and others.
 Peter Tinturin has received numerous citations and awards for his works, and even a special commendation from President Roosevelt for his work as General Music Director in the USSC in WW II.
 Tinturin is also listed in Who's Who in the West, 5th Edition, 1956, and in the ASCAP Biographical Dictionary.
 More recently, he has written music for classical guitar, guitar & piano duo, and a major work, a Concerto for Guitar and Orchestra.
 Having been compared to Rachmaninoff, Tinturin's music is filled with beautiful romantic melodies and rich harmonies.
 Some of his final works, and possibly his best, are yet to be picked up by some exceptional artists for performing in the near future.
 His music is still performed and can be heard around the world.
 Artists interested in learning more about his music for performing and recording, including his Concerto for Guitar and Orchestra, may contact Glenn Tinturin.